EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 In _insulators_, each point in the full Brillouin zone gets equal weight; each point in the irreducible zone is weighted by the number of points in the full zone mapped to it.
 You can see these weights by running **lmf**{: style="color: blue"} at a high verbosity.

-In _metals_ how the weights are made depends on the quadrature.
+In _metals_, how the weights are made depends on the quadrature.
 See [this page](/docs/numerics/bzintegration/) for a detailed discussion of the tetrahedron and sampling methods.

 <div onclick="elm = document.getElementById('bzmetal'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">